Coarist/the-dot-factory/README.md

 ### Additional configurations
 The Visual Studio project has added automation to generate a Windows installer when build configuration is "Release".
 The local PC would have Inno Setup and Inno Download Plugin (above) installed.
 The developer who wish to build this installer would need to specify the correct path to these tools on the local machine in two places.
 The steps to do so are printed below.

-### Path to Inno Setup executable
 In Visual Studio, go to Solution Explorer pane.
 Right click "TheDotFactory" and in the context menu select "Properties".

 <p align="left">
   <img src="https://github.com/Coarist/the-dot-factory/blob/master/SlnExplr.JPG?raw=true" width="350" title="Visual Studio project properties">
 </p>

 The screenshot below will be displayed.

+### Path to Inno Setup executable
 The path to Inno Setup needs to be updated by the developer to reflect the correct location on his/her development PC (see text in yellow highlighter).
 This concludes the first step.

 <p align="left">
   <img src="https://github.com/Coarist/the-dot-factory/blob/master/Properties.JPG?raw=true" width="350" title="Visual Studio project properties">
 </p>

+### Path to Inno Download Plugin
 In our second step, the path to Inno Download Plugin would need to be specifled correctly.
 Refer to the first screen shot above shwwng the Visual Studio Solution Explorer, right-click the item "TDF_InnoScript.iss" and in the context menu click "Open".
 The contents of this file will be shown on the editor pane.

 <p align="left">